codecollage/Getting-and-cleaning-data/README.md

 Outputs:
 ========
-1. "x.csv" is the merged and tidied dataset from train and test dataset.
+1. "x.txt" is the merged and tidied dataset from train and test dataset.
 Read CodeBook.md  that describes the variables, the data, and any transformations or work performed to clean up the data.
-2. "xmean.csv" is a summary of the average of each variable accross activities group.
+2. "xmean.txt" is a summary of the average of each variable accross activities group.

 License: